tomi-gen/skill-challenge/README.md

    Params: dni (string or number).
    Response: Returns a confirmation message about successful deletion.

+6. GET /roles: Get a list of all roles in the database.
+   Response: Array of roles objects.

 ### Install Dependences

 - Open the terminal and begin going to the server with `cd server`